Missouri Sports Betting 2023: When Will Missouri Sportsbooks Launch?

 Responsible Gambling in Missouri

-The gambling industry understands that players using their services responsibly is an important piece of what they do.
+The gambling industry understands that sports bettors using their services responsibly is an important piece of what they do.
 The operators and the state work hand in hand to ensure that there are guardrails in place for players to keep from getting in over their heads.
-Common methods include the ability for players to set limits within the software, cool-down periods that will freeze accounts, and even self-exclusion to keep players out entirely.

 A portion of the tax revenue collected by the state is set to fund programs to encourage gambling responsibly.
 If you think you may have a gambling problem, please contact the National Council on Problem Gambling or the Missouri Department of Mental Health.